Akirathan/STM32-smart-heating/README.md

 NEXT button lets user input another interval.
 Those informations (intervals and corresponding temperatures) are saved into device's EEPROM as soon as user hits END button.
 Note that there is 64 KB of EEPROM in Eval board, so the number of intervals is almost unlimited (three 32 bit words per interval).
-This frame is displayed in case when no interval informations are available in EEPROM.
+This frame is displayed after Time setting frame in case when no interval informations are available in EEPROM.

 ![main-frame](common/main-frame.jpg)